 Product Design (Technology) When List of Topics Assessment What can a parent do to support?
-Terms 1, 2 and 3 (September - July) All topics are taught to different groups at different times but students will cover all of the topics before May Drawing Skills.
-Identify key measurements and how to use them in their design ideas.
+Terms 1, 2 and 3 (September - July) All topics are taught to different groups at different times, but students will cover all of the topics before May Identify key measurements and how to use them in their design ideas.
 How to render images, identifying control and accuracy when applying tone.
-Nightlight.
-Create and develop a design brief identifying a target market, reviewing specification needs.
+Nightlight Create and develop a design brief identifying a target market, reviewing specification needs.
 Develop imagination and creativity through design ideas.
 Identify key electrical components and how they are used within a circuit board.
-How to solder components within a focus on the components properties.
-Create a nightlight shell reviewing different making techniques and materials properties.
+How to solder components within a focus on the component's properties.
+Create a nightlight front reviewing different making techniques and materials properties.
 Use of hand tools in a safe and profession manner.
-Key Fob Complete a clear product analysis understanding why products are aimed at specific users.
-Identify key materials and their properties, reviewing different metals and their properties.
+Key Fob Complete a product analysis understanding why products are aimed at specific users.
+Identify key materials and their properties.
 Review making techniques and how to produce products using metal.
 Identify the dip coating process.
-Adding the process to their product.
-Create a detailed evaluation of all process used throughout the different tasks.
-All project work is marked in accordance with GCSE expectations.
+Add the process to their product.
+Create a detailed evaluation of all processes used throughout the different tasks.
+All project work is marked and graded in accordance with GCSE expectations.
 There is a particular focus on design, make and evaluate.
 Each project will have 3 assessment points.
-There is an end of unit test where students will review all the process they learnt and used.
-Encourage your child to read any newspaper/magazine articles on technology.
+Students will review all the processes they learnt and used, through evaluations, self-assessment peer assessment and levelling.
+Encourage your child to read any newspaper/ magazine articles on technology.
 Encourage them to watch any programmes on television about technology.
 Review making techniques.
 Practice drawing scale models using drawing techniques.
 Visit design inspired museums.
 Encourage use of revision websites.
 Create products at home, encouraging creativity and imagination.
+Review designers both past and present.